-Dana Bash is CNN's chief congressional correspondent, responsible for covering the activities of both the U.S. House and Senate.
+Dana Bash is CNN's chief political correspondent, responsible for covering the activities of both the U.S. House and Senate.

 As a member of the Peabody Award-winning "Best Political Team on Television," Bash covered the candidates on the trail for the network's America Votes 2008 coverage and interviewed the Republican presidential nominee Sen. John McCain (R-Ariz.) on numerous occasions.
 During the course of the long primary campaign, Bash also interviewed the major Republican contenders and broke many stories, including Gov. Mitt Romney's decision to suspend his campaign.

 Prior to covering Congress and the 2008 campaign, Bash reported as CNN's White House correspondent from the nation's capital and from locations around the world covering President George W. Bush and his administration.
 Bash has reported on major stories including Hurricane Katrina, the CIA leak investigation, and the capture of Saddam Hussein.
 She was instrumental in CNN's 2006 mid-term election coverage and the 2004 presidential campaign, which she covered from start to finish.

 Bash has extensive experience covering Congress.
 Prior to her on-air position with the White House unit, Bash was the Capitol Hill producer for CNN, where she had primary editorial and newsgathering responsibility for the network's coverage of the U.S. Senate.
 She covered every major story on Capitol Hill, including the Republican dominance in the 2002 elections, the war on terrorism, campaign finance reform, the Florida recount and the impeachment of former President Bill Clinton.
 Frequently cited on-air by anchors and reporters, she also provided live reporting during the evacuation of the Capitol in the days after the Sept.
 11, 2001, attacks.